oktayctrlq/PROJECT/README.md

 I also asked ChatGPT to review, optimize, and comment on my code when needed.

 Without this level of AI assistance, I would have spent much more time and possibly missed out on many best practices in modern Python package development.

+## 🚀 Logging Feature
+In this project, the Python logging module has been integrated to monitor the working steps of the Dijkstra algorithm.

+The queue status and the progress of the algorithm can be monitored with log messages.

+## 🤖 Artificial Intelligence Support
+The package structure, logging integration, test steps and documentation of this project have been planned and implemented with ChatGPT support.